The small locks are closed for 2 weeks in March, check News for status.

 Chinook (King) - Average around 10,000 per year, peak viewing in August.
 Most Chinook head to the Issaquah Creek Hatchery, though some return to Cedar River and other tributary streams to spawn.

-The fish ladder system is closed, drained of water, inspected and repaired as needed in mid-May and usually takes 2 weeks, but may take longer...best to call ahead to confirm status.
+The fish ladder system is closed, drained of water, inspected and repaired as needed in mid-May and usually takes 2 weeks, but may take longer, check News for status.